 The image of Saint Elizabeth Ann Seton is used with permission from HappySaints.
 You can find colouring pages and crafts on Saint Elizabeth Ann Seton in the Happy Saints eBook 4.
 Kids will also enjoy listening to her story in the Holy Heroes Glory Stories Volume 14.

 For more famous people born in August, like Elizabeth Ann Seton, check out Birthday Lessons in August.
-This post contains affiliate links.
+This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.